This modifier increases or decreases the scale (or radius, or mass) of a particle.

 In this mode, the modifier will only act on a particle when told to do so by an Action.
 Until that point, the particle will not be affected, but once activated for a particular particle, the modifier will continue to influence it as long as it is in the field of effect of the modifier.
 The modifier's effect on a particle can be halted by means of another Action, if desired.

 Parameter to Change

 This drop-down menu has three settings.

 The modifier will affect the particle radius.
 It will not then affect the geometry scale (if there is any geometry associated with the particle).
 However, the Generator, Sprite, and Fragmenter objects all have options to set the geometry scale from the particle radius.
 If that option is turned on, the geometry scale will be affected in this mode.

 The modifier will affect the particle scale value.
 If there is any geometry associated with the particle and it is set to use the particle scale as the geometry scale, the geometry scale will be altered in this mode.

 Changing to this mode will alter the interface slightly:

 The modifier will increase or decrease the particle mass.
 Again, changing to this parameter will alter the interface slightly:

-This drop-down has three settings:
+This drop-down has several settings:

-Change Value Over Time
+Change Value Over Time (Absolute)